jazenwong/wong-blog/_posts/essay/2024-02-08-lessons-building-software.markdown

 For FGX, some of our long-time customers were worried about switching to a software interface because they were used to having a direct line to someone who could actually get something done.
 It’s why we made sure to assign dedicated experts to those accounts and future ones in the same profile.

 ---
-[1] From a business perspective, as long as you can keep service quality high, this is good, because you can charge more.
-With AI’s progress, especially because its primary medium is natural language, I can see “expert customer service” becoming replaced with software; [Intercom is on the right track](https://www.intercom.com/believe).
+<span id="note1">[1] From a business perspective, as long as you can keep service quality high, this is good, because you can charge more.
+With AI’s progress, especially because its primary medium is natural language, I can see “expert customer service” becoming replaced with software; [Intercom is on the right track](https://www.intercom.com/believe).</span>